 Jen thought he needed a jolt, something that would bring the hopeful Ryan back.
 On their seventh wedding anniversary in December, she gave him a plane ticket to New York.
 She couldn’t afford a ticket for herself or the cost of a hotel room, but she could give her husband one whirlwind day in New York stuffing his face.
 He had never been.
 Ryan Smith, the chef at Empire State South who was dating Ryan’s sister, Kara Hidinger, decided to join him for some quality bro time.

 The day was a gustatory orgy of Moroccan lamb sausages at one stop and spicy rice cakes at the next.
 They slurped dozens of oysters with absinthe cocktails, feasted on octopus slicked with pork fat, drank shots of Blue Bottle espresso and ordered more rounds of beer than they could count.
 They only felt queasy in the cabs that shuttled them from restaurant to restaurant, but otherwise they rode through the city on a cloud of limitless appetite.

-Ryan, who never got sick, stayed home from work the day after the trip.
+A new purpose Ryan, who never got sick, stayed home from work the day after the trip.
 And the next day, too.
 It seemed like the flu.
 He went back to work but felt like hell.
 At night his stomach cramped.
 Sharp pains.
 He couldn’t sleep.

 The following week he visited his doctor, who recommended an ultrasound.
 It showed “liver abnormalities.”
 The doctor scheduled an MRI, magnetic resonance imaging, for a more accurate picture.
 After the MRI, Hidinger headed back to work, feeling guilty for taking so much time off.
 But a member of the radiology team intercepted him by phone and asked him to return as soon as possible to a different address on the Emory campus to go over the scan.